Understanding Medicare Coverage for Skilled Nursing Facility Care

 Services provided by skilled nursing facilities that are covered by Medicare include:

-• A semi-private room
+- A semi-private room

-• Skilled nursing care
+- Skilled nursing care

-• Meals
+- Meals

-• Medications
+- Medications

-• Medical supplies and equipment which may be necessary for the care being provided
+- Medical supplies and equipment which may be necessary for the care being provided

-• Physical and occupational therapy
+- Physical and occupational therapy

-• Speech therapy
+- Speech therapy

-• Medical social services
+- Medical social services

-• Dietary counseling
+- Dietary counseling

-• Ambulance transportation when necessary to a supplier of needed services not provided by the SNF
+- Ambulance transportation when necessary to a supplier of needed services not provided by the SNF

 Medicare Skilled Nursing Coverage Eligibility Requirements

-• Qualifying stay - To be eligible for Medicare coverage you must first have a qualifying hospital stay.
+- Qualifying stay - To be eligible for Medicare coverage you must first have a qualifying hospital stay.
 This means you have been admitted to a hospital on doctor’s orders as an inpatient for at least three days.

-How Many Day Does Medicare Pay?
+How Many Days Does Medicare Pay?

-For each benefit period the breakdown is as follows:
+For each benefit period, the breakdown is as follows:

-• Days 1-20: Medicare pays %100
+- Days 1-20: Medicare pays %100

-• Days 21-100: There is a daily coinsurance payment of $167.50 required from the patient and Medicare pays the remainder
+- Days 21-100: There is a daily coinsurance payment of $167.50 required from the patient and Medicare pays the remainder

 What if there is a break in Skilled Nursing care?

 The length of time and the circumstances surrounding a break in SNF care will affect the Medicare contribution for the readmission.
-If the break is short term (less than 30 days) and the patient needs care for the same condition(s) then readmission will, under most circumstances, be covered and resume where left off before the break.
-If the break in skilled care is more than 30 days a new 3-day hospital stay will be needed in order for Medicare to pay for that additional skilled care.
+If the break is short-term (less than 30 days) and the patient needs care for the same condition(s) then readmission will, under most circumstances, be covered and resume where left off before the break.
+If the break in skilled care is more than 30 days a new 3-day hospital stay will be needed for Medicare to pay for that additional skilled care.
 Once the break is 60 days or greater then that benefit period has ended and coverage will be reset to the original 100 days for skilled nursing benefits of 20 days paid and 21-100 days co-paid.

 From Hospital to Skilled Nursing Facility – Next Steps

-It’s easy to get lost in the details and miss something that may disqualify a stay in a SNF for payment by Medicare.
-The best way to maximize your Medicare coverage is make sure you understand your particular situation.
+It’s easy to get lost in the details and miss something that may disqualify a stay in an SNF for payment by Medicare.
+The best way to maximize your Medicare coverage is to make sure you understand your particular situation.
 Your hospital will likely have a case manager or discharge planner who can help you make the best decisions for you or your loved one.

 Upon discharge, you will need to make sure the hospital staff provides detailed orders to the skilled nursing facility for the services that are needed for your loved one’s health.
 Also, make sure there is a list of medication history and current medications that will be transferred to the SNF.
-Also, don't forget to use the Skilled Nursing Directory provided here at Senioridy in order to make your search experience quick and easy.
+Also, don't forget to use the Skilled Nursing Directory provided here at Senioridy to make your search experience quick and easy.

-For a further understanding of Medicare Coverage for a Skilled Nursing Facility Care take a look at the Department of Health & Human Services guide.
+For a further understanding of Medicare Coverage for Skilled Nursing Facility Care take a look at the Department of Health & Human Services guide.

 NOTE: